Northern Virginia United FC: History

 In 2019, the Northern Virginia United Youth Academy was formed.
 The academy joined the Super Y League in 2021.

 In 2020, they added a club in the fifth-tier United Premier Soccer League, while continuing to operate their NPSL side.
 However, their debut in the UPSL was delayed as they were unable to compete in 2020 due to the COVID-19 pandemic.

 In March 2021, NVUFC announced a partnership with Scottish Premiership club Dundee United F.C.
 The partnership's formation was due in part due to Brian Welsh, the owner and manager of NVUFC, being a former longtime player for Dundee United.
 The partnership will allow for the sharing of resources, with players and coaches being able to travel for training experiences between the two clubs.
-As part of the partnership, NVUFC rebranded their logo to align with the Dundee United crest, adopting the tangerine color and logo brand assets.
+As part of the partnership, NVUFC rebranded their logo to align with the Dundee United crest, adopting the tangerine color and logo brand assets. current status is unknown as they weren't announced for the upcoming NPSL Mid Atlantic division 2024 season.